 Over its 24-year production history from 1964 to 1988, several studies were completed to evaluate and manage water during the Cominco Ltd. era.
-Using methodologies such as dewatering wells, grouting and mine planning which considered hydrogeology, a preliminary dewatering plan was prepared for the PEA.
+A preliminary dewatering management plan was prepared for the PEA, using methodologies such as dewatering wells, grouting and mine planning which considered hydrogeology.

-For the North, Central and East Mill Zones, open pit mines were grouped into clusters measuring 3 km long and 1 km wide.
+For the North, Central and East Mill Zones, open pit mines were grouped into clusters.
 Generally, pits located within a cluster are mined in sequence to reduce dewatering requirements.
 Lowering the water table within the deepest pit within a cluster will potentially reduce water management during that time for surrounding pits.
 Utilizing this type of dewatering strategy will help to optimize overall dewatering costs, including the associated power requirements.

-To reduce water management in the underground mines in the West Zone, grouting was selected as the preferred water inflow restriction methodology.
-Discussions with experts and previous employees of Pine Point Mines during the Cominco Ltd. era benefitted the analysis and grouting was chosen as the preferred method to reduce water inflow.
-Current overall dewatering costs are approximately in-line with historical dewatering records.
+To reduce water management in the underground mines in the West Zone, grouting was selected as the preferred water inflow restriction methodology after discussions with experts and previous employees of Pine Point Mines during the Cominco Ltd. era.